The gateway to Europe's

 Device development has so far been hampered by a lack of reliable methods for measuring relevant physical quantities at nanoscale dimensions.
 This is important as memristor functionality is influenced by material purity: even parts-per-million contamination drastically affects capacitance, electronic structure, and thermodynamic properties, for instance.

-The project will develop instrumentation to measure size — at the nanometre scale — and develop measurement methods to help realise quantum-based standards of resistance of memristor devices, in air, at room temperature.
-New theoretical models of effects within memristors will be developed to set out relationships between material properties and functionality.
-Moreover, characterisation methods using scanning-probe-micro-scopes will be investigated, while methods to quantify device properties, cross-platform measurement techniques and a quantum-based standard of resistance for nano-applications will be developed.
+The project has developed instrumentation to measure size — at the nanometre scale — and developed measurement methods to help realise quantum-based standards of resistance of memristor devices, in air, at room temperature.
+New theoretical models of effects within memristors have been developed to set out relationships between material properties and functionality.
+Moreover, characterisation methods using scanning-probe-micro-scopes were investigated, while methods to quantify device properties, cross-platform measurement techniques and a quantum-based standard of resistance for nano-applications were also developed.

 Accurate dimensional measurements and methods will support the development of self-calibrating systems.
 Spin-offs may also open up new developmental paths for the semi-conductor and electronics manufacturing industries, potentially unlocking powerful new computing capabilities offering breakthrough performance for applications like artificial intelligence and machine learning.